Nolan Arenado Player Props: Cardinals vs. Rockies

-The St. Louis Cardinals, including Nolan Arenado (.250 on-base percentage in past 10 games, 77 points below season-long percentage), take on starter Chris Flexen and the Colorado Rockies at Busch Stadium, Friday at 8:15 PM ET.
+On Saturday, Nolan Arenado (.268 on-base percentage in past 10 games, 62 points below season-long percentage) and the St. Louis Cardinals play the Colorado Rockies, whose starting pitcher will be Ty Blach.
+First pitch is at 7:15 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Twins.
+He racked up three hits (going 3-for-5 with a home run and an RBI) in his most recent appearance against the Rockies.

 Nolan Arenado Game Info & Props vs. the Rockies